Charlotte Wolff: Research and publications

 Wolff researched the hands of juvenile delinquents in England and wrote several books propounding hand analysis as a key to personality.
 The Human Hand (1942) was termed "a curious mixture of fact, theory, hypothesis, and conjecture" by one academic reviewer, and "unconvincing, to say the least" by another who nonetheless saw promise in the general approach, but a third wrote that it "merit[ed] serious reading."
 The disapproving reviewers noted that hand similarities had led Wolff to infer the descent of man and of Capuchin monkeys from a common origin in the Americas.

 In her book The Human Hand Wolff expressed racist and ableist views.
 She referred to the anthropologists and race theorists Rudolf Martin and Otto Schlaginhaufen.
-Wolff suggested, one can see at the size of the thumbs, that black people are less developed as white people: "(…) adult Negroes have smaller thumbs than white men.
+Wolff suggested, one can see at the size of the thumbs, that black people are less developed than white people: "(…) adult Negroes have smaller thumbs than white men.
 As power of consciousness is more highly developed in Europeans than in Negroes, the anatomical difference tallies with the psychological significance of the thumb."
 Wolff compared the palms of a gorilla to those of a mentally handicapped man.
 Wolff concluded that the disabled man is mentally inferior to the gorilla: "As compared with the gorilla the idiot appears to be the less differentiated and developed being."

 Her later book, The Hand in Psychological Diagnosis (1951) was evaluated as the result of "serious, extensive, devoted study" but having the defect of other versions of constitutional psychology of tending to shortcuts via the classification into "types".

 After starting on the first of two autobiographies in the 1960s, she changed the focus of her research to sexology and in 1971 published Love Between Women, one of the first studies of lesbianism.
 Her Bisexuality (1977) was based on interviews with 150 self-identified bisexuals, equal numbers of men and women; a reviewer at the time found it "fascinating reading".
 She argued that bisexuality was the natural human state, self-definition as heterosexual or homosexual the result of "brainwashing".

 Shortly before her death she published a biography of Magnus Hirschfeld which has been regarded as her most important work.

 She also wrote novels, including An Older Love (1976), which is about two older women who are attracted to each other.

 In 2004, Christa Wolf published letters she and Wolff had exchanged as Ja, unsere Kreise berühren sich.